Last Updated January 29th, 2026

 Several scenarios were explored to increase building utilization as well as address the budget deficit.
 Following the intitial proposal of scenarios, the Board requested that administration make adjustments based on feedback received from stakeholders.
 On January 14th, the administration presented four modified options to better address stakeholder feedback.
 The four options included the following structures: K, 15 Neighborhood Schools; K-5 Neighborhood Schools; K-1,2-3, & 4-5 Schools; and K-2 & 3-5 Sister Schools.
 Additional information about these options can be found on the main page.

-The Board is considering two of the four options.
-The K, 1-5 Neighborhood Schools and the K-1, 2-3, & 4-5 Schools options are being considered for implementation.
+The Board considered two of the four new options presented.
+The K, 1-5 Neighborhood Schools and the K-2 and 3-5 Sister Schools option was considered for implementation.

 Two-year grade bands create stronger teacher collaboration, allow specialized instruction, support departmentalization in upper grades, and balance specialized programs across the district.
 The grade bands allow for greater flexibility should enrollment change in the future while addressing the district's budget deficit.
 The more classes offered in a building for each grade level, the more efficient the building becomes.
 This reduces excess open seats across the district.

-Students may attend different buildings depending on what option is selected.
-Tentative school boundary maps for each option can be found on the main page by clicking on the button for each option.
+Students may attend different buildings depending on where they live.
+A tentative school boundary map for the selected option can be found here.

-Under the recommended options, Maple and Olson Park will be closed.
+Maple and Olson Park will be closed starting in the 2026-2027 school year.

 Currently, the number of early childhood classrooms will be reduced from 11 to 4.
 The EC program with required programs (STP, Life Skills) remains in place.
 The district administration is actively looking for ways to amend the current grant funded program to increase the number of early childhood classrooms available.